 How we communicate

-The Schools main means of communication is through Connect, an app developed by the Department of Education for staff, students and parents in public schools.
+The Schools main means of communication is through Compass, an app for staff, students and parents in public schools.
 It gives our teachers a tool to deliver content to the students via an online classroom.You can download the app via the link below.

 Secondary to this is via our Facebook page, which is updated by staff frequently and can be accessed through the link below.